-For 70 years, Black Hawk College has provided the highest-quality education in a personal environment.
+For over 70 years, Black Hawk College has provided the highest-quality education in a personal environment.
 You will find dedicated staff and faculty who are anxious to help you achieve your educational goals.
-We offer more than 120 career, certificate, and transfer program opportunities.
+We offer a wide variety of certificate and transfer program opportunities.
 Your experiences in the classroom will be readily transferable to the workplace or to a four-year college.